q-pratz-chem/Computational_Physics/README.md

 6. An unstable calculation
 7. The power of a quasar
 8. Quantum uncertainty in the harmonic oscillator
-9. Interpolation of a quasar spectrum \[Integration methods\]
+9. Interpolation of a quasar spectrum
 10. Brownian motion
 11. Gaussian elimination with pivoting
 12. Finding eigenvalues
 13. Lagrange point
 14. The double pendulum

-Topics

-Integrals over infinite ranges
+Topics:

+- [Integrals over infinite ranges] [Quantum uncertainty in the harmonic oscillator ]
-- Quantum uncertainty in the harmonic oscillator
+    i.
+Quantum uncertainty in the harmonic oscillator
+- Integration methods
+(a) Piecewise constant integration (the “rectangle rule") (b) Piecewise linear integration (the “trapezoidal rule") (c) Simpson’s Rule
+    i.
+Interpolation of a quasar spectrum